ChilliCream/react-rasta/README.md

 First things first.
 Install the package `react-rasta` with *yarn* or *npm*.

-When using *yarn* looks like this.
+When using *yarn* it looks like this.

 ```powershell
 yarn add react-rasta
 ```

-And when using *npm* looks like this.
+And when using *npm* it looks like this.

 ```powershell
 npm install react-rasta